ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Arrays and Pointers.md

 This is because the name of an array itself is a (constant) pointer to the first element of the array.
 In other words, the notations `vowels`, `&vowels[0]`, and `vowels + 0` all point to the same location.

-You may go through [Pointers and Arrays](https://www.le.ac.uk/users/rjm1/cotter/page_59.htm) for a further detailed discussion on this topic.

 Dynamic Memory Allocation for Arrays
 ------------------------------------